 Landing on the ball and toes of the foot.
 The foot is pointed downwards (known as plantarflexion) at impact.

 Is a midfoot strike better for running?

 Yes, a midfoot strike allows your body to better absorb the impact forces while running.
-Heel striking results in a more abrupt ground impact.
-These impact forces pass through the joints in your ankles, legs, hips and lower back.
+Heel striking results in a more abrupt ground impact as the calf and achilles are not able to absorb forces at ground contact.
+As a result, these impact forces pass through the joints in your ankles, legs, hips and lower back.

 A majority of the general running population are heel strikers but if you look at elite runners, the numbers are reversed.
 Elite runners typically have a midfoot or very slight heel strike.